Chianti Wine Tours in Tuscany from Florence: A Perfect Day Trip

 Translation – there has wine produced out of this specific spot in the world for the longest period of time – making them very good at wine making!
 Now, if you are a Italian red wine drinker, you’ve had (or heard of) Chianti.

-The chianti red wine is mostly made with the Sangiovese (pronounced sahn-gee-o-vhay-zhay) grape, a local grape grown in this region of Italy.
+The chianti red wine is mostly made with the Sangiovese (pronounced sahn-gee-oh-vhay-zhay) grape, a local grape grown in this region of Italy.

 Chianti is made up of a minimum of 75% Sangiovese grapes, and the remaining grapes can be red or white.
 To be considered a Chianti Classico, the wine must use at least 80% Sangiovese grapes and the remaining grapes can only be red varieties.

-You can read more here: A Quick and Simple guide to Italian Wine classification
+Curious to learn more about Italian Wine?
+Check out this next: A Quick and Simple guide to Italian Wine classification

 Fattoria Montecchio